-The Footnote sub-menu of the Note menu provides method to create a new note from a selected word or phrase, this the intent that it act as a reference to the source text.
+The Footnote sub-menu of the Note menu provides method to create a new note from a selected word or phrase, with the intent that it acts as a reference to the source text.
 In one combined action, Footnote creation:

 - creates a new note

 - creates a text link, of link type "note", from the selected text to the new note

 - creates a link, of link type "Note +", from the new note back to the selected text

 - the current selected text becomes the name of the new footnote.

 Depending on which footnote creation option is chosen the location of the new note is either as a: